cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

 * **Name**—the name of the product as it appears on the storefront and in the Administration panel.
 The name of the same product can differ, depending on the storefront and language.

 * **Storefront**—the storefront to which the product is assigned.
-This setting appears if the additional storefront was created on the **Administration → Storefronts** page.
+This setting appears if the additional storefront was created on the **Settings → Storefronts** page.

 * **Categories**—the categories that the product will be assigned to.
 When a product has multiple categories, the first category on the list will be the main category for the product.
 To change the main category, just drag another category in its place.